 C. All technical protests must be made with the tech official within ten minutes of the completion of the race.
 The winner is the only car who may be protested- In order to make a protest against the winner; the protesting car must have finished in the top five and on the lead lap.

 D. Any protests must be made to the proper official in an orderly and dignified manner.
 Protests of the winner will be allowed only if presented coherently and as the tech team sees fit.
-In the event of multiple protests we will determine the order of importance and select which if any we choose to omit.
+In the event of multiple protests, we will determine the order of importance and select which, if any, we choose to omit.

-E. Fees: Protesting car must put up a $200 nonrefundable supervisory fee, additional items include $200 to pump engine, $250 per part protested, $500 to remove head, $1500 for complete tear down.
+E. Fees: Protesting car must put up a $200 nonrefundable supervisory fee, additional items include $200 to pump engine, $250 per part protested, $500 to remove head, $1,500 for complete teardown.

 F. Any other violation found during the inspection that was not part of the protest will still result in disqualification.

-26. PENALTIES The technical rules contained here have been assembled with great concern toward maximizing competition and minimizing costs.
+Penalties: The technical rules contained here have been assembled with great concern toward maximizing competition and minimizing costs.
 Rule violations will not be tolerated.
 Major violations will result in disqualification, loss of points, and prize money earned.
 Depending on the severity and the intent of the violation, there could be a suspension from future racing activity at the speedway.
 Minor violations will be considered major if they are not corrected in the grace period allowed by the tech team.
 Any car must be presented for the scrutiny of the tech man at our request, and results will not be considered official until we are satisfied.
 Any claiming must be done in an orderly manner, in cash, and under the conditions previously specified.
-If at any time the conduct of any team member, driver or associate becomes a discredit to the speedway, the sport, or himself, they will be removed from all racing activity at the track.
+If at any time the conduct of any team member, driver, or associate becomes a discredit to the speedway, the sport, or himself, they will be removed from all racing activity at the track.
 Owners/ drivers are responsible for the behavior of all individuals associated with the car and may suffer similarly.
 These rules have been designed to facilitate the orderly conduct of and establish minimum or maximum requirements for the events.
 No express or implied warranty of safety shall result from publication or compliance with these regulations.